 Documentation and open source code for the this BETA version of the External Cost Calculator can be found HERE.

 Many thanks to Huajing Shi for volunteering her time and skills to develop this prototype tool.

 Additional background document from KansasDOT HERE.

-Message to policy makers:
+Message to policy makers and allies:

 An External Cost of Transportation Calculator is an essential tool for making infrastructure investments and policy decisions in the public interest.
 Though US agencies have all the data necessary, that data is not combined and marshalled to its full potential.
 Solving this problem quickly is easily doable.
 All that is needed is leadership from either the Biden administration or Congress.

 published in 2019 provides a template for action in the US.
 We already have an Alphabet Soup of agencies with sources of data and tools for visualizing it:

 USDOT's Freight Analysis Framework (FAF) tracks the volume and value of freight between origins and destinations and a variety of "distance bands."
 It is parsed by commodity type, weight, value and mode of transport.

 - The Surface Transportation Board (STB) collects waybill data for most if not all railroad shipments.

 - The USDA tracks agricultural transport and utilizes BTS and other data to create excellent transport visualization tools to track the movement of agricultural products.